bang-olufsen/bang_olufsen-hacs/README.md

 ## Automations

-All device triggers can be received by listinging to `bangolufsen_event` event types.
+All device triggers can be received by listening to `bang_olufsen_event` event types.

 Additionally the "raw" WebSocket notifications received from the device are fired as events in Home Assistant.
-These can be received by listening to `bangolufsen_websocket_event` event types where `device_id` is used to differentiate devices.
+These can be received by listening to `bang_olufsen_websocket_event` event types where `device_id` is used to differentiate devices.

 ### Physical buttons and sensors